technocrat/swingwatch.org/nv.md

 * [2022 demographics](#2022-demographics)
 * [Terms](#terms)

-# Model results
+# Model Winners

-In the 2020 election President Biden won 51.22% (0.5122) of the votes cast for Biden or Trump in Nevada.
-This leaves out votes for third-party candidates.
-Taking the actual result as a starting point, the model introduces some uncertainty into the result to create a range of outcomes for that election from 51.1% to 51.3%.
-Next, the results of each month's polling are factored in on a rolling basis
+In the 2020 election President Biden won 51.22% (0.5122) of the Electoral Votes cast for Biden or Trump in Nevada.
+This leaves out Electoral Votes for third-party candidates.
+Taking the actual Winner as a starting point, the model introduces some uncertainty into the Winner to create a range of outcomes for that election from 51.1% to 51.3%.
+Next, the Winners of each month's polling are factored in on a rolling basis.
+When the plot shows that more of the credible interval lies to the left of the 2020 margin it indicates that Harris is losing ground compared to the 2020 election Winners, taking the polls at face value.

 Assessments are based on three criteria.